sapcc/networking-ccloud/doc/source/architecture/switch-config.rst

 Multi AZ Network
 -----------------
 Networks with a single AZ are identified by having a availability_zones list of size N.
+Regional networks are expected to not have an AZ hint set.

 ::

     {
+     "availability_zone_hints": [
+     ],
      "availability_zones": [
        "qa-de-1a",
        "qa-de-1b",